jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

 We’ve used `recv` in this example for simplicity; we don’t have any other work for the main thread to do other than wait for messages, so blocking the main thread is appropriate.

-When we run the code in Listing 16-8, we’ll see the value printed from the main thread:
+When we run the code in the snippet below, we’ll see the value printed from the main thread:

 ```text
     Got: hi